MaiJi97/Leetcode/java/234_PalindromeLinkedList/README.md

 <img width="513" alt="Screen Shot 2023-01-03 at 11 22 11 PM" src="https://user-images.githubusercontent.com/106039830/210489664-6fbf0518-1934-4de0-8b91-367b57af586e.png">

 Why not count the length of the linked list and cut it into half through length / 2?
 Take more effort to consider cases when the number of elements is an even number or an odd number.

+Note that we also don't need to use two additional pointers l1 and l2.
+We can call next directly on the head node of the two lists, as we do not need to return the original list / track the start of the list as the return.

 Followup: If we need to retain the original linked list?
 If so, call reverse again on the second half of the linked list and link back.
+We can also use a stack instead.

 Time Complexity: O(n)